 Downsize where you can

-This rule holds true for both residential and office moves: don’t haul things you don’t need.
+This rule holds for both residential and office moves: don’t haul things you don’t need.
 Take the time to get rid of old files, shred and dispose of papers you no longer need and determine which furniture and office fittings should go.
 Make it easy for departments to discard or pass on the things they don’t need and give ample time for them to do their sorting.

 Hire professional office movers

 Hiring a moving company is an integral part of the process of your office move.
 A commercial mover will start their work alongside your project manager, planning all of the steps to ensure your move is a success.
-A trusted moving company will vet their employees and references, to ensure the highest level of security when transporting sensitive documents.
+A trusted moving company will vet its employees and references, to ensure the highest level of security when transporting sensitive documents.
 They’ll have the expertise and equipment available to move heavy items such as furniture, large printers, and vending machines safely.

 When it’s time for your office move, Flatrate can help.
-Our qualified expert movers will help you plan and execute your move while avoiding downtime to your business.
+Our qualified expert movers will help you plan and execute your move while avoiding downtime for your business.
 Let us help with preparation, packing, and moving.